fudgelgentle/lca-extension-cli/README.md

 2. Unzip release.zip to get the 'release' folder
 3. Import that folder into google extensions to run the extension locally

+Tip: Whenever adding a new .js script to src, make sure to edit js_bundles in package.json to 'whitelist' that .js file.
+Otherwise, the .js file will not work.

 ## Development

 This extension was created with [Extension CLI](https://oss.mobilefirst.me/extension-cli/)!